 Schools Week: How can the curriculum better support the needs of EAL learners?

-In this opinion piece for Schools Week*, our Head of Training and Resources Katherine Solomon explains how a reflective curriculum, new approaches to assessment, and strengthening accountability as part of the curriculum review could play a key role in making EAL children thrive in school.
+In this opinion piece for Schools Week*, following the release of the Independent curriculum and assessment review interim report, our Head of Training and Resources Katherine Solomon explains how a reflective curriculum, new approaches to assessment, and strengthening accountability as part of the review could play a key role in supporting children who use English as an Additional Language (EAL) to thrive in school.

-The curriculum review is, therefore, a welcome development – a rare and important opportunity to reform a system that all-too-often fails to support EAL learners effectively.
+We welcome the curriculum and assessment review interim report which acknowledges that persistent gaps in attainment remain, further highlighting the need to improveoutcomes for disadvantaged young people.
+The review offers a rare and important opportunity to reform a system that all-too-often fails to support EAL learners effectively.

-Insights from over one hundred of our partner schools highlights simple and practical changes needed across the curriculum, assessment, and accountability.
+Insights from over one hundred of The Bell Foundation’s partner schools highlights simple and practical changes needed across the curriculum, assessment, and accountability.

 A reflective curriculum